Nothing to Fear (song)

-"Nothing to Fear" is a song by British singer-songwriter Chris Rea, released in October 1992 as the lead single from his twelfth studio album, God's Great Banana Skin.
+"Nothing to Fear" is a song by British singer-songwriter Chris Rea, released on 12 October 1992 as the lead single from his twelfth studio album, God's Great Banana Skin.
 It was written and produced by Rea.
 "Nothing to Fear" reached number 16 in the UK Singles Chart and remained in the top 75 for four weeks.
 A music video was filmed to promote the single, directed by Andy Morahan.

 Background

 "Nothing to Fear" was written in response to Islamophobia after Rea heard a Muslim man speaking on the radio.
 Rea told John Pidgeon in 1992: "[It's] a song about a European guy welcoming Muslims, and the gist of the story is that if you show us we have nothing to fear, there's gonna be no problem.
 And it's asking them to show a sign of peace.
 Once we all had to be frightened of the Russians, then we had to be frightened of the Chinese, and at the moment, for the last year, it's been this coming of the Muslims thing."
 Rea also said the lyrics are intended to have a double meaning to "apply to man and a woman, or any relationship, in it's [sic] beginning."

 The song was released as the album's lead single.
 Speaking of the decision to release the full nine-minute version to radio, Rea's manager Paul Lilly told Music & Media in 1992: "We felt the album should be given some weight by this strong track.
 Although radio edits are available, we delivered the long version first.
 Our purpose was to get the full length version aired at least once, and then leave the choice to the programmers."